Callum Evans

 A graduate of the Academy at Manchester United, he signed with Barnsley in July 2015.
 He made his debut in senior football in January 2017 and was loaned out to Macclesfield Town the following month.
 He joined Forest Green Rovers in May 2017, from where he was loaned out to Torquay United four months later.
-He returned on loan to Macclesfield Town in January 2018 and helped the club to win promotion into the English Football League as champions of the National League at the end of the 2017–18 season.
-He joined Macclesfield permanently in May 2018, before moving on to Port Vale in July 2019.
-He returned to non-League football with Bath City in August 2020, before moving on to Frome Town in January 2022.
+He returned on loan to Macclesfield Town in January 2018.
+He helped the club to win promotion into the English Football League as champions of the National League at the end of the 2017–18 season.
+He joined Macclesfield permanently in May 2018 before moving to Port Vale in July 2019.
+He returned to non-League football with Bath City in August 2020 before moving on to Frome Town in January 2022.

 Career

 Barnsley

-Evans joined Manchester United as a 14-year old and progressed through the club's youth system, making it into Warren Joyce's under-21 side by October 2014.
+Evans joined Manchester United as a 14-year-old and progressed through the club's youth system, making it into Warren Joyce's under-21 side by October 2014.
 He left Old Trafford when he was released in June 2015.
 He joined Barnsley on a one-year deal the following month to link up with the "Tykes" under-21s squad and upon the expiry of that contract the club opted to extend his contract for a further year.

 On 28 January 2017, he made his Championship debut in a 1–0 win at Rotherham United, coming on as a 60th-minute substitute for left-back Aidy White.
 With White injured, manager Paul Heckingbottom gave Evans his first start followed three days later, in a 3–1 defeat to Wolverhampton Wanderers at Oakwell.
 On 17 February, Evans signed for National League side Macclesfield Town on loan until the end of the 2016–17 season.
 Having featured just three times for both Barnsley and Macclesfield, he was released by Barnsley in May 2017.

 Forest Green Rovers

 On 22 May 2017, Evans signed for newly-promoted League Two side Forest Green Rovers on a one-year contract.
 Rovers manager Mark Cooper stated that "you don't spend four years at Manchester United if you're a mug".
 He made his debut at The New Lawn on the opening day of the 2017–18 campaign, a 2–2 draw with Barnet, but was substituted on 68 minutes and subsequently dropped from the first-team.
 On 15 September, he returned to the National League on a three-month loan deal at Gary Owers's Torquay United.
 He made 12 appearances for the "Gulls" before returning to Forest Green after his loan spell at Plainmoor expired.
-He appeared for the Green in a 2–1 defeat to Wycombe Wanderers on New Year's Day, but was taken off just before half-time.
+He appeared for the Green in a 2–1 defeat to Wycombe Wanderers on New Year's Day but was taken off just before half-time.
 He was released by Forest Green in May 2018.